adamacosta/lfs/extras/11-sysconfig.md

 rm -rf systemd-248
 ```

 Now, if you have a machine using WiFi to connect to the network, ensure that the kernel modules for WiFi drivers are loaded.
-Substitute in the appropriate driver for your WiFi card.
+Substitute in the appropriate driver for your WiFi card. `iwlwifi` drives the most current generation of Intel cards that support 802.11AX.

 ```sh
 cat > /usr/lib/modules-load.d/iwd.conf << EOF